C-Undritz/Pattern-Spiel/README.md

 ---
 ># **STRATEGY**

 People play games for the same reason that people have played boards games for over 3500 years; they are fun!
-Games can range from the highly complex to the very simple but the fun factor is often not a function of the complexity; often the most fun can be the simplest (Tetris).
+Games can range from the highly complex to the very simple but the fun factor is often not a function of the complexity; often the most fun can be the simplest (Tetris for example).
 Pattern Spiel is definitely a simple game which means that it can be easily picked up and played as a simple diversion by a range of people and ages.

-However in addition to the fun factor, research has also be conducted into the possible health and cognitive benefits of memory/puzzle games.
+However in addition to the fun factor, research has also been conducted into the possible health and cognitive benefits of memory/puzzle games.

-In older age groups, current findings suggest that these sorts of games may help may help sharpen certain thinking skills that tend to wane with age, such as processing speed, planning skills, reaction time, decision making, and short-term memory.
+In older age groups, current findings suggest that these sorts of games may help sharpen certain thinking skills that tend to wane with age, such as processing speed, planning skills, reaction time, decision making, and short-term memory.
 Whilst more research needs to be conducted it is suggested that brain games can play an important role in maintaining overall brain health and can maintain or even improve cognitive skills among older people at very high risk of cognitive decline.

-In early years and the school environment research has shown that playing memory games can improve attention, concentration,  focus, visual recognition  and visual discrimination .
-It has also been shown that having a digital variant of a analogue game can lead to different strategies being explored and developed over those deployed for an analogue variant.
+In early years and the school environment research has shown that playing memory games can improve attention, concentration, focus, visual recognition and visual discrimination.
+It has also been shown that having a digital variant of an analogue game can lead to different strategies being explored and developed over those deployed for an analogue variant.

 The main aim of this product is to provide a game that is compelling and fun, and offers a challenge to all abilities no matter the age of the player.
 Difficulty is key; if the player has mastered a challenge their brain will not be stimulated as much.
-They will need a new challehge to force their brain to work and learn!
+They will need a new challenge to force their brain to work and learn!
 Therefore set difficulty levels as well as the ability to define a custom challenge have been implemented.

 To ensure that all age groups and abilities can access this game a goal of the product has been to also make it simple and intuitive to interface with.
 Whilst more research would have to be done specifically into this game to align it with any specific gains outside of 'having fun', in its present form it is an ideal offering to schools as a learning aid (especially in key stages 1 and 2), and other care environments.